sonata-project/SonataCoreBundle/Resources/doc/reference/status_helper.rst

         }
     }

-Now that we have defined our service, we will add it using the ``sonata.status.renderer`` tag, just as follow :
+Now that we have defined our service, we will add it using the ``sonata.status.renderer`` tag, just as follow:

 .. code-block:: xml